vikramsinghdanu/-FUTURE_CS_02/README.md

 🛠️ Tools Used
  Google Admin Toolbox: For message header analysis.
  MXToolbox: For SPF, DKIM, and DMARC authentication checks.
- Canva: For designing the final forensic report and awareness guidelines.
+ Ms word: For designing the final forensic report and awareness guidelines.

 📂 Repository Structure
  /Report: Contains the full PDF forensic analysis of the Microsoft "Unusual Sign-in" lure.